AxiansITSecurity/Restsh/README.md

 ## Customize

-You can add your own scripts into the `restsh/bin` directory.
+You can add your own scripts into the `restsh/bin` and `restsh/lib` folders.
 Please consider to create a pull request.

 - [DEVELOPING.md](DEVELOPING.md)